Connecting your energy asset or assets

 - Electricity network operators will never refuse a connection but work may be required to ensure the connection is fit for purpose

 - For residential properties with new Maximum Demand (MD) between 60A and 100A inclusive – the installer must apply for a connection prior to installation by filling in the form mentioned below and the network operator will confirm whether the new equipment can be connected within 10 working days

 - For commercial properties, you should follow the Combined Installation Process Flow Chart

-An associated application form (also available in our Resource library) for heat pumps and electric vehicles, which must be completed and sent to the network operator, has been created.
+An associated application form (also available in our Resource library) for heat pumps and electric vehicle charge points, which must be completed and sent to the network operator, has been created.
 This should allow consistency of application to network operators across Low Carbon Technologies.
 The form is the same whether the installation is a ‘Connect & Notify’ or an ‘Apply to Connect’.

 For applications that consist of multiple installations, whether at the same premises or multiple premises, a relevant multi-installation spreadsheet (available too in our Resource library) has been created.